-Stress is so prevalent in our society with our busy schedules, social media, and trying to meet unrealistic expectations for ourselves.
-Read on to find out more about what stress is, types of stress, why we should de-stress, and 7 simples ways to relieve stress.
+Stress is so prevalent in our society with our busy schedules, social media, and setting unrealistic expectations for ourselves.
+Read on to find out more about what stress is, types of stress, why we should de-stress, and 7 simple ways to relieve stress.

 What is Stress?

 Many of us deal with stress on a regular basis.
 Did you know stress can actually be a good thing?
-Our bodies releases adrenaline as a stress-response to help us be more alert and have more energy to react to dangerous or exciting situations.
+Our bodies release adrenaline as a stress-response to help us be more alert and have more energy.
+That way we can react quickly to dangerous or exciting situations.
 Feeling excited about winning a game or feeling anxious about going on a roller coaster are types of stress.